BeyondMagic/arcoiris-overhaul/README.md

 ## Introduction

-`nvim-highlite` is a colorscheme template repository with great defaults.
+`nvim-arcoiris` is a colorscheme template repository with great defaults.

 This template's _defaults_ focus on: